 About the Course

 Do you have a caring personality and desire to help the sick and injured?
-Then our Diploma in Nursing is for you.
+Our Diploma in Nursing is for you if you want to help people achieve their best possible quality of life.
 It prepares you for a profession that makes a meaningful contribution to healthcare and society.

-In this course, you will learn nursing theory and practice in various areas of nursing focusing on providing holistic care to clients across their lifespan.
-You will also learn about human anatomy, physiology and pharmacology, as well as the behavioural sciences of psychology and sociology to prepare you well for a career in this exciting and fast-paced profession.
+In this course, you will study in state-of-the-art facilities and fully-equipped specialist laboratories to acquire the skills and knowledge you need to excel as a nursing professional.
+You will learn nursing theory and practice in various areas of nursing focusing on providing holistic care to clients across their lifespan.
+You will also learn about human anatomy, physiology and pharmacology, as well as the behavioural sciences of psychology and sociology to prepare you well for a career in in different sectors of healthcare practice, research and teaching.

 Upon graduation from our course, you can register with the Singapore Nursing Board to be a licensed professional nurse.
-You can then practice in both the government and private healthcare settings such as:
+You can then practise in both the government and private healthcare settings such as: